Serve in anOld-fashioned glass

-STIR all ingredients with ice and strain into glass filled with crushed ice.
-Serve with straws.
+SHAKE all ingredients with ice and strain into glass filled with crushed ice.

-In the classic film 'High Society', Bing Crosby explains to Grace Kelly how the Stinger gained its name.
+In the 1956 American musical comedy film High Society, Bing Crosby explains to Grace Kelly how the Stinger gained its name.
 "It's a Stinger.
 It removes the sting."

-According to the piece “Reggie” was a keen cocktail maker and “was observed in all its pomp and glory in the bar of [his] home, and he himself was the high priest, the host, the mixer."
-The bar in his Fifth Avenue mansion was apparently modelled after the one in the William the Conqueror tavern in Normandy and “the 'Stinger' was his own invention, a short drink with a long reach, a subtle blending of ardent nectars, a boon to friendship, a dispeller of care."
+In his 2015 Updated & Revised Imbibe David Wondrich recounts a 1923 newspaper gossip page story crediting the invention of The Stinger to Reggie, a keen cocktail maker who "was observed in all its pomp and glory in the bar of [his] home, and he himself was the high priest, the host, the mixer."
+The bar in his Fifth Avenue mansion was apparently modelled after the one in the William the Conqueror tavern in Normandy.
+The article claims "the 'Stinger' was his own invention, a short drink with a long reach, a subtle blending of ardent nectars, a boon to friendship, a dispeller of care."

 Reggie's enthusiasm for cocktails, particularly the Stinger helped contribute to his death from liver failure on 4th September 1925.